Take Action

 SUPPORT U.S. FOREIGN ASSISTANCE

-With the COVID-19 pandemic threatening progress in the fight against poverty, now is the time to speak out in support of foreign assistance and its life-saving programs.
-This small 1% of the U.S. budget saves lives.
+Now is the time to speak out in support of foreign assistance and its life-saving programs.
+This small 1% of the U.S. budget is critical for our country’s prosperity, safety, and reputation as a leader.

 PRAY FOR YOUR LEADERS